kylepxiao/LinearAlgebra/README.md

 # Linear Algebra
-A C++ application for solving complex linear systems, such as matrices and equations
+A C++ application for solving complex linear systems, such as least square interpolation, matrices, and equations.